desarrolla2/download-bundle/README.md

-# DownloadBundle
+# Download Bundle

-Download database and directories from production to local through ssh connection
+This bundle allows you to download a database and folders associated with the project from remote host to local machine.
+It is the easiest and easiest way to have the same production data in your development environment.

+The bundle works using ssh connections so it is necessary that you have configured to connect through a public key.

+**Disclaimer**: This bundle works only for environments with linux.

 ## Installation